zerasul/mdbook_en/11colors/colors.md

         TILE_ATTR(PAL1,FALSE,FALSE,FALSE));
 ```

-Finally and most important, we have to activate the Shadow HighLight mode; using the ```VDP_setHilightShadow``` function, setting the value to 1.
+Finally and most importantly, we have to activate the Shadow HighLight mode; using the ```VDP_setHilightShadow``` function, setting the value to 1.

 ```c
     VDP_setHilightShadow(1);